 Why should you avoid the classic dirty bulk?
 Let me count the ways, then suggest what to do instead to get jacked, stay jacked, and live happily ever after.

-First, the fabulous five fuck ups.
+First, the fabulous five fails.

 (1) Consuming Too Many Calories

 (2) Fat Hyperplasia (Teaser Alert: This Is Bad)

 (3) Decreased Insulin Sensitivity (Also Bad)

 (4) Developing Shitty Habits

 Consuming Too Many Calories

 You don’t need THAT many additional calories to build muscle.

 Eating 5,000 calories per day works for lifters on a boatload of steroids, but not the average guy.